 With some effort, you can break in a pair of new hiking boots in just a few days.
-But it might result in some blisters and possibly even reducing the lifespan of your new hiking boots.
+But it might result in some blisters and possibly even reduce the lifespan of your new hiking boots.
 A proper and blister-free breaking in on new hiking boots usually requires 1-4 weeks.

 The time that it takes to break in a pair of brand-new hiking boots depends on how well the new boots fit your feet, what materials they’re made from, and whether your feet are broken in.
 Yes, you read that right – you also need to break in your feet!
 If you’re hiking regularly, your skin will become thicker around the areas where you usually get blisters, for instance, on the outside of your pinkies.
 Someone who already has their feet broken in will have a much more comfortable experience with brand new hiking boots and will rarely get any blisters.

 If you have the time, we’d advise on breaking them in properly, but if your long-distance hike is just around the corner, you don’t really have a choice – you’ll need to break them in quickly and you might get a few blisters.

 The Right Hiking Boots Need Little to No Breaking In